Wednesday, July 17, 2019

 In 1922, the second building, an elevated bungalow-type structure was finished.
 It has all the rooms of an ideal house with the ‘modern amenities’ of its time.
 It was aptly used as the Home Economics building.

 The buildings, characteristic of all the Gabaldons nationwide, have architectural harmony with the main building and the other accessory structures with expansive high-ceilinged rooms and tall spacious windows that allow the humid tropical air to circulate within the classrooms.
-The augur well for ideal and conductive teaching and learning process, thus, probably becoming the yardstick of the criteria for classroom evaluation of the Department of Education, which include ‘spacious and well-ventilated rooms’ in the succeeding years.
+These augur well for ideal and conductive teaching and learning process, thus, probably becoming the yardstick of the criteria for classroom evaluation of the Department of Education, which include ‘spacious and well-ventilated rooms’ in the succeeding years.
 It makes one wonder how learning took place in such environment when learners were few, leaving the rooms and halls larger, and teachers were, according to accounts, strict in every sense of the word.
 No wonder pupils before were better learned and better equipped with reading and communication skills especially in English, making them eligible to teach after graduating from the seventh grade.

 In between the construction of these big structures, between the constructions of these big structures, two wooden Gabaldon buildings were also built.
 The wooden four-classroom unit used to be located where the intermediate grade rooms are presently situated, while the smaller three-room unit stood where the grade three Marcos type rooms now stand.